Frontify/brand-sdk/.changeset/thirty-badgers-mate.md

 "@frontify/guideline-blocks-settings": patch
 ---

-feat(BlockItemWrapper): hide toolbar segment if there are no items
+fix(BlockItemWrapper): hide toolbar segment if there are no items